 - Collar light: My friend Jenny gave me a dog collar light a few years back as a gift and I love it!
 It attaches to Posey’s collar and lets us see where she is after dark.

 - Extra dog waste bags: Don’t get stuck without them, bring a few extra rolls.

 - Sunblock: Dogs can get a sunburn, especially dogs with short fur and light skin.
 Apply to sun-sensitive areas such as nose and ears.

 - A seat cover: I have this hammock-style seat cover — it has nylon backing to protect your car seats from mud, water, and fur.

 - Car harness or crate: For safety on the road.
 I use a car safety harness like this one.
 Small dogs are generally safer in a crate.

 - Doggie lifevest: If you will be boating or playing near the ocean, bring a doggie life vest.
 Even dogs that love to swim can get tired, cramped, or weakened by the cold.

-- Doggie socks: Good for hiking in rough terrain and/or wearing on the beach on hot days.
+- Doggie socks or boots: Good for hiking in rough terrain and/or wearing on the beach on hot days.
 In the photo below, Macy is wearing these canoe-print ones (discontinued), but I have a pair of these boots that we like to use hiking on hot days.

 Now, for some things that are certainly not camping essentials, but camp-inspired fun…

-This post was sponsored by Petco and select products were provided for review.
+This post was sponsored and select products were provided for review.
 This post includes affiliate links, so if you click a link to buy one of these products, I’ll earn a small referral fee at no extra cost to you.
 I would never recommend something I don’t use or wouldn’t buy myself.